matteodem/meteor-easy-search/packages/easysearch:autosuggest/README.md

 * __valueField__: String that specifies the document field that contains the autosuggest value, by default "_id"
 * __labelField__: String that specifies the search result field to display, by default the first of index `fields`
 * __changeConfiguration__: Function to change the configuration that is passed to selectize.
-* __suggestionTemplate__: String that specifies a custom template to render the autosuggest, by default `EasySarch.Autogguest.DefaultRenderSuggestion`
+* __renderSuggestion__: String that specifies a custom template to render the autosuggest, by default `EasySarch.Autogguest.DefaultRenderSuggestion`

 ## How to install